home-assistant/home-assistant.io/source/_components/openuv.markdown

 To generate an API key, [simply log in to the OpenUV website](https://www.openuv.io/auth/google).

 <p class='note warning'>
-The "Limited" plan (which is what new users are given by default) is limited to 500 API requests per day.
-In order to leave a buffer, the `openuv` component queries the API every 30 minutes by default.
-This value can be modifed (via the `scan_interval` key), but please note that over-running the API will require you to upgrade to a paid plan (and may disable your access in the meantime).
+The "Limited" plan (which is what new users are given by default) is limited to 50 API requests per day.
+In order to leave a buffer, the `openuv` component queries the API every 30 minutes by default and stops querying the API after the sun has set (and resumes when the sun has risen).

+The 30-minute interval can be altered via the `scan_interval` key in the `configuration.yaml` file, but please note that over-running the API will require you to upgrade to a paid plan (and may disable your access in the meantime).
 </p>

 ## {% linkable_title Configuration %}